otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 - Search function for Nasa image database (DONE for single words)
 - Search by keyword(s), year range, media type (image/video)
 - Info popup about search
-- Info about results: what was searched, how mahy results, "No results" info if no results
+- Info about results: what was searched, how many results
+- DONE: "No results" info if no results

 ### Users And Comments
 - Create user account, Login